-We are able to offer a highly efficient and Professional service and the availability of the completed report within 5-6 working days.
+We are able to offer a highly efficient and Professional service and the availability of the completed report within 5-6 working days of sampling.

-May Whetter & Grose employ a Drilling contractor, and therefore our quoted prices are a total figure to include Surveyor, Drilling contractor and Petrographic fees (Laboratory costs).
+May Whetter & Grose carry out drilling “in house”, and therefore our quoted prices are a total figure to include Surveyor, Drilling and Petrographic fees (Laboratory costs).

 Please email email@example.com for a quotation or further advice.